 - Ground Ginger

-- Diced Pears, or apples
+- Diced Pears

 I kept the topping on these muffins pretty simple and just sprinkled on a few more rolled oats along with a pinch of cinnamon.
 But if you're feeling fancy, you could make a streusel topping like the one I used to make these moist pumpkin streusel muffins.
 A spoonful of turbinado sugar would also add a nice touch to these delicious, healthy oatmeal muffins.